We include products we think are useful for our readers. If you buy through links on this page, we may earn a small commission. Here’s our process.

 Chemical peels can be applied to the face to remove dead skin cells and promote new cell growth.
 Chemical peels can’t treat deep wrinkles or tighten sagging skin, but they may be able to reduce the appearance of fine lines around your eyes.

-Dermal fillers are injected into the skin underneath or around the eyes to “plump up” the appearance of the face.
-Fillers are temporary, and most products give you results that last six months to two years.
-Two well-known treatments in this category are Restylane and Juvéderm.
+Dermal fillers are injected into the skin underneath or around the eyes to “plump” the appearance of the face.
+Fillers are temporary, and most products give you results that last 6 months to 2 years.

 Microdermabrasion is a popular and minimally invasive procedure used to exfoliate your skin.
 A diamond-tip handpiece is often used on sensitive areas of skin, like your eyes, for this treatment.